 Would you like to know what different kinds of car seats there are?
 This car seat guide has all the information you need to know.

-Safety restraints experts have consistently educated us that kids below ages 10-12 have trouble fitting in adult seatbelts.
+Safety restraint experts have consistently educated us that kids below ages 10-12 have trouble fitting in adult seatbelts.
 This is mainly because seat belt anchors sit too high, especially in older vehicles.
-Besides, kids younger than this age range face size limitations when it comes to fitting in seatbelts (they’re too small for this rest).
+Besides, kids younger than this age range face size limitations when it comes to fitting in seatbelts; they’re too small for this child restraint.

-While newer vehicles tend to have adjustable seat belt anchors, many parents find that the seatbelt doesn’t their kids properly.
-Instead of this safety best passing over the collarbone and making a diagonal line across the center of the chest, it stays too close to the neck, causing discomfort.
+While newer vehicles tend to have adjustable seat belt anchors, many parents find that the seatbelt doesn’t fit their kids properly.
+Instead of this safety belt passing over the collarbone and making a diagonal line across the center of the chest, it stays too close to the neck, causing discomfort.

 And instead of running across the entire chest, the belt sits higher up, making a shorter diagonal line below the neck in smaller kids.
 A booster car seat “boosts” the child, making the vehicle’s seatbelt fit them more comfortably and safely.
 As a result, the child is less likely to place the seatbelt under the arms or behind their backs.